-Addressing Employee Burnout
+4 Tips for Addressing Employee Burnout

 How do you handle employee burnout or engage employees who have lost their passion?

-We are all adapting to new and innovative ways to approaching work.
 While Zoom calls and the need for sustaining effective means of screen time with colleagues are important, employee burnout is inevitable, or is it?
 The best leaders know how to inspire their employees to get out of bed every day and bring their passion to work – even if that means relocating to the living room to start the work day – and volunteer their best.
 They can even do this with employees who seem burnt out and have lost their passion.
 Here are some techniques that can work:

 Share specific examples of when they have excelled and gone above and beyond in the past.

 In addition to the positive, also share recent examples of when the employee has appeared disengaged to lend a holistic perspective.
 Ask if something is bothering the employee because you would like to help.
-With an over saturation of news and inundation of information around us at every turn, asking genuine questions sets the tone for open, honest and effective communication.
+With an over saturation of news and inundation of information around us at every turn, asking genuine questions sets the tone for open, authentic and effective communication.
 Your intent is not to criticize but to assist in motivating the person to attain their former passion.

 Remind the employee of their purpose versus their function.